H3rmt/hyprswitch/README.md

   - Same options as `simple`

 - `close` Close the GUI, executes the command to switch window
-  - `kill` Don't switch to the selected window, just close the GUI
+  - `--kill` Don't switch to the selected window, just close the GUI

 ## Examples: